Building a Healthy Relationship with News - Avoiding Burnout from Information Overload

 News Fatigue Is a Modern Condition

 War, disasters, crime, political turmoil.
 The 24-hour news cycle chronically triggers helplessness, anxiety, and anger.
-Staying informed matters, but endless consumption is harmful.
+Staying informed matters, but endless consumption is harmful to both body and mind.
+Multiple studies show that more than 30 minutes of daily exposure to negative news significantly raises anxiety levels.

 Three Rules for Healthy News Consumption